attogram/ollama-bash-lib/demos/thinking.generate.stream.md

 thinking is on
 # <thinking>
-# The user wants 10 things about Bash, 1 per line.
-Likely a list format, each line a fact or feature.
-Provide simple list.1.
-Bash stands for “Bourne Again SHell,” a successor to the original Unix Bourne shell.
-2. It is the default login shell on most Linux distributions and macOS.
-3. Bash supports command-line editing with Emacs and Vi key bindings.
-4. It includes powerful scripting features like functions, arrays, and associative arrays.
-5. The shell can perform job control, allowing you to suspend, resume, and background processes.
-6. Bash provides built‑in arithmetic expansion for integer calculations.
-7. It supports wildcard (globbing) patterns such as `*`, `?`, and `[]` for filename matching.
-8. The `[[ … ]]` conditional expression offers more flexible testing than `[ … ]`.
-9. Bash can source other scripts with the `source` (or `.`) command to reuse functions and variables.
-10. It includes advanced redirection operators (e.g., `>&`, `>>`, `<>`, `|&`) for manipulating input and output streams.
+# The user wants us to produce a list of 10 things about bash, 1 per line.
+That's simple.
+Probably bullet points or just numbered.
+Probably minimal formatting.
+Ok.
+We'll comply.1.
+Bash is the default shell on most Linux distributions and macOS.
+2. It supports scripting with variables, loops, conditionals, and functions.
+3. Bash allows command substitution using `$(...)` or backticks `` `...` ``.
+4. It features globbing and wildcard pattern matching for file selection.
+5. Bash can auto‑complete commands and filenames using the `Tab` key.
+6. It maintains a command history that can be searched with `Ctrl+R`.
+7. Bash can be configured with environment variables such as `$PATH`.
+8. It supports job control, letting users suspend (`Ctrl+Z`) and resume jobs.
+9. Bash can read and write configuration files like `.bashrc` and `.bash_profile`.
+10. It provides an extensive set of built‑in utilities (e.g., `cd`, `echo`, `test`).

 # </thinking>